-- The unemployment rate in Sumter County where the District is located was 5.4% in September 2024, an increase from 4.8% a year ago.
-The State's average unemployment rate was above the State's average unemployment rate of 3.4%, which was below the national average rate of 3.9%. - Inflationary trends in the area are comparable to national indices.
+- The unemployment rate in Marion County where the District is located was 4.4% in September 2024, an increase from 3.9% a year ago.
+The County's average unemployment rate was above the State's average unemployment rate of 3.4% which was below the national average rate of 3.9%. - Inflationary trends in the area are comparable to national indices.
 The national Consumer Price Index (CPI) annual change for all urban consumers decreased from 3.7% in September 2023 to 2.4% in September 2024.

-In Fiscal Year 2025, the total revenues are projected to increase by \$247,200 compared to the Fiscal Year 2024 final budget.
-Investment income is expected to increase while maintenance assessment remains the same.
-The Fiscal Year 2025 General Fund expenditure budget projects an increase of \$304,756, when compared to the Fiscal Year 2024 final budget.
-The increase in expenditures results primarily from an increase in repairs & maintenance services and utility services.
+In Fiscal Year 2025, total revenues are projected to increase by \$70,468 compared to Fiscal Year 2024 final budget.
+There is no increase in maintenance assessments but a projected increase in investment earnings is the main reason for the increase.
+The Fiscal Year 2025 General Fund expenditure budget projects an increase of \$264,782, when compared to the Fiscal Year 2024 final budget.
+The increase in expenditures results primarily from an increase in Repairs & Maintenance and Utility Services.